-If your Yahoo account has been hacked, click here follow the prompts.
+If your Yahoo account has been hacked, click here and follow the Yahoo Account Recovery Instructions.

 To date, Yahoo has not given any way to have any personal contact with customer care.
-You must therefore try to recover your account through the means provided on Yahoo site.
+Therefore you must try to recover your account through the methods provided on the Yahoo site.